Liyubov/closed_cities/README.md

-# closed cities
+# Closed cities
-Repository exists for collection of the information and sharing more information about closed cities.
+Repository exists for collection of the information and sharing more information about closed cities, also known as ZATOS.
 If you have any more open data on closed cities, share it with the world.
+Fork this folder.

 # Borders of ZATO PROJECT